 Like the oil you place in your car engine, transmission fluid must constantly operate under hot, pressurized conditions.
 This causes the additives in the fluid to deplete over time and the buffer the fluid provides to your gears begins to become thin.
 The cleaning components no longer work and your transmission will begin to build up sludge that can damage gears.
 Condensation is also a common issue that builds inside the gear housing, which can deteriorate the internal components if not removed.

-Signs and Symptoms that Your Import Car May Need a Transmission Fluid Change
+Signs and Symptoms that Your European Car May Need a Transmission Fluid Change

 - Burning smell surrounding your car